Dodge Powerbox

-The Dodge Powerbox is a concept car created by Dodge.
-It was first introduced at the 2001 New York International Auto Show.
+The Dodge Powerbox was a concept car created by Dodge.
+It was first introduced at the 2001 Los Angeles International Auto Show.
 The Powerbox demonstrated DaimlerChrysler's attempt in trying to improve hybrid automobiles.

-The Powerbox uses a supercharged V6 engine that runs on compressed natural gas (CNG) in addition to an electric motor that boosts the acceleration of the Powerbox.
-The Powerbox can go from 0 to 60 mph in about seven seconds.
-The top speed of the Powerbox is 120 mph (193.1 km/h).
+The Powerbox used a supercharged V6 engine that ran on compressed natural gas (CNG) in addition to an electric motor that boosted the acceleration of the Powerbox.
+The Powerbox could go from 0 to 60 mph in about seven seconds.
+The top speed of the Powerbox was 120 mph (193.1 km/h).

 Some of the Powerbox's styling would be seen in the second-generation Durango, introduced in 2004.